tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/detect-java-libraries/detect-java-libraries.md

 ## Task 2: Run Sample Java SE Application

 1. If you do not have a Sample Java SE Application in your managed instance, please create and build on your own behalf.
-2. The Sample Java SE Application used in this task is called **Sample-JavaSE-App** packaged using executable Java Archive (JAR) file.
-Below is the partial print of the pom.xml configuration file.
+2. The Sample Java SE Application used in this task is called **Sample-JavaSE-App** packaged in executable Java Archive (JAR) file.
+Below is the partial print of the pom.xml configuration file for the sample Java SE Application which indicates the dependency on Java libraries.
 	```xml
 	...
 		<dependency>